389ds/389ds.github.io/docs/389ds/development/coding-style.md

 -------------

 -   All source and header files should include a copy of the license.
+-   C99 is the minimum version we target (no c89 mode).
 -   Stick to a K&R coding style.
     -   Space after keywords
     -   Curly braces on same line as if/while.
 -   Prefer NSPR functions for file, string, memory allocation, etc. if at all possible.
 -   All code should be peer reviewed before being checked in.
+-   Our code is used internationally, so use simple english in messages.
+-   Don't add extra dependencies unless they are needed.
+Every dependency is a potential "new project" we may need to adopt.
+If we need a small function, just write that rather than using micro dependencies.
+-   Keep messages short, direct, and offer direction.
+For example, a bad message is:

+    An error occured, please check the error log.

+A better message is:

+    An error occured processing operation=X: Invalid dn.

+A great message is:

+    ERROR: Processing add operation=X: DN containing "z" is invalid.

+Messages should direct a user or admin where to go to solve the problem, not to just make them aware of it.

 Statements
 ----------